SOGIE Equality Bill: 17th Congress

 The bill is also supported by the Catholic student governments of University of the Philippines-Diliman (UPD), Ateneo de Manila University (ADMU), De La Salle University (DLSU)-Manila, De La Salle - College of St. Benilde (CSB), Far Eastern University (FEU), Miriam College (MC), St. Scholastica's College (SSC)-Manila and San Beda University (SBU).
 The longest running LGBT student organization, UP Babaylan, has also been supporting the bill ever since it was first filed, as well as known celebrities and icons such as Heart Evangelista, Nadine Lustre, Bianca Gonzalez, Iza Calzado, Charo Santos-Concio, Dingdong Dantes, Joey Mead King, Divine Lee, Karen Davila, Chot Reyes, Tootsy Angara, BJ Pascual, Samantha Lee, Christine Bersola-Babao, Rajo Laurel, Tim Yap, Anne Curtis, Mari Jasmine, Laureen Uy, Pia Wurtzbach, Lorenzo Tañada III, Vice Ganda, Arnold Van Opstal, and Chel Diokno.

-In March 2018, a small group of Christians protested at the Senate against the SOGIE bill by calling the proposed legislation an "abomination", adding that homosexuality is a "sin" citing that their hate is justified because it is written in the Bible and that identifying as part of the LGBT community is a lifestyle.
+In March 2018, a small group of Christians protested at the Senate against the SOGIE bill by calling the proposed legislation an "abomination", adding that homosexuality is a "sin" according to the Bible and that identifying as part of the LGBT community is a lifestyle.
 The group also claimed that the bill relates to same-sex marriage, which is not found anywhere within the bill.
 Senators Villanueva, Gatchalian, and Villar spoke against same-sex marriage after the protest.
 In May 2018, Senator Tito Sotto, who opposes the SOGIE bill, became the new Senate President.
 In an interview, Sotto was asked on the bill's passage, to which he responded, "Not in this congress."

 In July 2018, various high-profile celebrities rallied for the passage of the SOGIE bill.
 They also called out senators Sotto, Pacquiao, and Villanueva to end the debates and pass the proposed legislation.
 In August 2018, at the height of the bill's postponed debates, various discrimination incidents against the Filipino LGBT community surfaced, causing public calling for the passage of the SOGIE Equality Bill in the Senate.
 Numerous influential personalities, including political allies of the three senators who oppose the bill, sided with the calls to pass the landmark proposal.